firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/cron.md

 Copy these files to `/etc/systemd/system`.
 You must then enable (`systemctl enable firefly-iii-cron.timer`) and start (`systemctl start firefly-iii-cron.timer`) the timer.
 Verify the timer is registered with `systemctl --list-timers`.
 You may also want to run the service once manually to ensure it runs successfully: `systemctl start firefly-iii-cron.service`.
 You can check the results with `journalctl -u firefly-iii-cron`.

-### Make IFTTT do it
+## IFTTT

-If you can't run a cron job, you can always make [If This, Then That (IFTTT)](https://ifttt.com) do it for you.
+You can always use [If This, Then That (IFTTT)](https://ifttt.com).
 This will only work if your Firefly III installation can be reached from the internet.
 Here's what you do.

 Login to IFTTT (or register a new account) and create a new applet: